latompkins/sample-generation-06-2023/README.md

 - `sbatch [something to run]` to submit a script.
 - `squeue -u yourusername` to check your running submissions.
 - `scancel ###` or `scancel -u yourusername` to manually cancel any failing or faulty submissions.
+- You can run a maximum of 50 submissions at one time!

 ### Bash commands:
 - My most used command is `ctrl`+`R`, which lets you reverse search previous commands.
 Great for re-running things or making small changes to previous commands!
 To iterate through results, use `ctrl`+`R` to go forwards and `ctrl`+`shift`+`R` to go backwards.